 HSA Health FSA Traditional HRA What medical expenses are eligible for reimbursement?
-Otherwise unreimbursed Section §213(d) expenses of account holder, spouse and tax dependents incurred on or after the HSA is established, but not insurance premiums (with limited exceptions for COBRA coverage, long-term care insurance, health coverage while drawing unemployment compensation).
-If account holder is 65 or older, any health insurance premiums for account holder (and spouse/dependents aged 65 or older) are eligible for reimbursement, except a Medicare supplemental policy (Medigap).
-Note that expenses incurred by an emdomestic partner is a tax defended.
-Otherwise unreimbursed Section §213(d) expenses of employee, spouse, children until the end of the year in which they turn 26, and dependents, incurred during the coverage period (including any grace period).
-Reimbursable expenses are subject to employer designed limitations, as memorialized in the health FSA plan document.
+Otherwise unreimbursed Section 213(d) expenses of account holder, spouse, and tax dependents incurred on or after the HSA is established, but not insurance premiums (with limited exceptions for COBRA coverage, long-term care insurance, health coverage while drawing unemployment compensation).
+If account holder is 65 or older, any health insurance premiums for account holder (and spouse/ dependents aged 65 or older) are eligible for reimbursement, except a Medicare supplemental policy (Medigap).
+Otherwise unreimbursed Section 213(d) expenses of employee, spouse, children until the end of the year in which they turn 26, and dependents incurred during the coverage period (including any grace period).
+Reimbursable expenses are subject to employer-designed limitations, as memorialized in the health FSA plan document.
 Cannot reimburse insurance premiums.
-Otherwise unreimbursed Section §213(d) expenses of employee, spouse, children until the end of the year in which they turn 26, and dependents, incurred during the coverage period (including any grace period), including premiums for eligible health insurance and long-term care insurance.
-Reimbursable expenses are subject to employer designed limitations, as memorialized in the HRA plan document. (or cash-outs) for nonmedical expenses permitted? restricted to pay or reimburse only qualified medical expenses.
+Otherwise unreimbursed Section 213(d) expenses of employee, spouse, children until the end of the year in which they turn 26, and dependents incurred during the coverage period (including any grace period), including premiums for eligible health insurance and long-term care insurance.
+Reimbursable expenses are subject to employer-designed limitations, as memorialized in the HRA plan document.
+Note that expenses incurred by an employee's domestic partner who is not a tax dependent are ineligible for reimbursement.
+Are distributions (or cash-outs) for nonmedical expenses permitted?
+Yes.
+Distributions cannot be restricted to pay or reimburse only qualified medical expenses.
 However, distributions for nonmedical expenses are taxable and subject to a 20% excise tax (no excise tax applies if account holder is 65 or older).
-Is expense substantiation required?
+No. No. ls expense substantiation required?
 Yes.
 HSA account holder must retain records.
 Yes.
 Employer/plan administrator must substantiate claims.
 Yes.
 Employer/plan administrator must substantiate claims.
 Do nondiscrimination rules apply?
 Yes.
 Section 125 nondiscrimination rules apply for HSAs offered under a cafeteria plan.
-Additionally, employer contributions made outside a cafeteria plan are subject to comparability requirements.
+Comparability rules apply to HSAs provided outside of a cafeteria plan.
 Yes.
 Sections 105 and 125 nondiscrimination rules apply.
 Yes.
 Section 105 nondiscrimination rules apply.
+Is it an ERISA plan?
+Generally no, unless employer takes action that triggers ERISA.
+(Employer contributions alone do not trigger ERISA.)
+Yes, unless plan is maintained by governmental entity or church.
+Yes, unless plan is maintained by governmental entity or church.